Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python OOPS/Inheritance.md

 4. **Immobility:** Inheritance is used to make a single class that can be used for different purposes.
 This is useful when we want to create a class that can be used for different purposes.
 5. **Impermanence:** Inheritance is used to make a single class that can be used for different purposes.
 This is useful when we want to create a class that can be used for different purposes.

+## Conclusion
+In this tutorial, we have learned about Inheritance in Python.
+Inheritance is a way of creating a new class for using details of an existing class without modifying it.
+In this tutorial, we have learned about Inheritance in Python with examples.
+We have also learned about the types of Inheritance in Python.
+In the next tutorial, we will learn about Polymorphism in Python.
+For more information on Inheritance, you can refer to the [official documentation](https://docs.python.org/3/tutorial/classes.html#inheritance).
+For more tutorials on Python, you can visit Python Central Hub.